 2. Hormonal: Menopause and other events such as a hysterectomy, chemotherapy, or the process of breast-feeding, may lead to reduced estrogen production by the ovaries and may often lead to thinning, drying and inflammation of the vaginal walls.
 There is also decreased blood flow to the vaginal tissue, vaginal elasticity decreases, less secretion of fluids and the vagina narrows and shortens.
 For many women this may decrease healthy vaginal function.

-The Indications for diVa is the treatment of vaginal tissue and this can be achieved with diVa and diVaTyte, along with the adjunct use of endo-vaginal hormonal pellets, injections of hyaluronic acid (G-Shot) and topical PRP (platelet-rich plasma) delivery (O-Shot®).
+The Indications for diVa is the treatment of vaginal tissue and this can be achieved with diVa and diVaTyte, along with the adjunct use of endo-vaginal hormonal pellets and injections of hyaluronic acid (G-Shot).

 “I now feel sexy, more confident… I’ve got my mojo back!” says a lady who underwent the treatment.